thephpleague/tactician/plugins/logger.md

 The LoggerMiddleware records three possible events:

 - Command received: the command has been received but not yet executed
-- Command completed: the command has been executed without any exceptions
+- Command handled: the command has been executed without any exceptions
 - Command failed: an exception was raised during execution

 ## Formatters